2019ChenGong/TrajDeleter/README.md

 | [Policy in the Latent Action Space with Perturbation (PLAS-P)](https://arxiv.org/pdf/2011.07213.pdf) | ✓ | ✓ |
 | [Twin Delayed Deep Deterministic Policy Gradient plus Behavioral Cloning (TD3PlusBC)](https://arxiv.org/abs/2106.06860) | ✓ | ✓ |

-## Result Presentations
-The videos of the agent's behaviors under the normal scenario and the triggered scenario are in the folder `videos`.

 ## Project structure

 The structure of this project is as follows：